leontristain/modnotes/windhelm/tldr.md

 ## Beautiful Visuals

-I tried to make the expanded city look very beautifully epic, and I think I'm pretty proud of what I ended up with.
+I tried to make the expanded city look beautiful and epic, and I think I like what I ended up with.
 The following are a few screenshots hand-picked for their postcard-worthy prettiness.
+All photos are taken with Silent Horizons ENB for Cathedral Weathers, NobleSkyrim textures, Majestic Mountains, and Fluffy Snow.

 First and foremost, we have this epically long Southern Wallwalk.